-All analytes of the Petrol Interceptor 1 and Petrol Interceptor 2 sampling were recorded to be in compliance with discharge limits during the reporting period.
+All analytes of Petrol Interceptor 1 and 2 sampling were recorded to be in compliance with discharge limits during the reporting period.
+Petrol Interceptor 1 sample was collected on 26 June 2024, however the laboratory report and results were still pending as at the original date of this report submission.
+It is now updated in the current version.